 Spotify, Apple Music and YouTube are personal, non-commercial music services and not permitted to be used by your business.
 For our customers in the UK, you will most likely need TheMusicLicense as well as copyright holder for every track held in your Altaura music library, via our Dubbing Licence.

 By using Altaura’s Lite and Premium services, you are playing legal, and licensed music.
-And we curate your music from exactly the same catalogue of music as Spotify, through the music for business Soundtrack Your Brand reseller agreement.
+And we curate your music from exactly the same catalogue of music that you can find on Spotify.